MaximeB5/Blackjack/README.md

 			-	Implement all the methods of the GameBoard class.
 			-	GameBoard::Play -> add in Step 1 after checkPlayers a check if players are ready or if they want to skip or leave
-			-	Add Play method from IPlay (with a returned value and arguments if needed) in GameBoard (DONE), HumanPlayer (ONGOING : line 258) and CasinoDealer (DONE)
-			-	OPEN POINTS : None.
+			-	OPEN POINTS : If a player wants to skip his next turn, how to put it back into the turn t+2 ?

   - DOC :